Multirate filter bank and multidimensional directional filter banks: Multidimensional filter banks

-Multidimensional Filter Banks Design
+Multidimensional filter banks design

 1-D filter banks have been well developed until today.
 However, many signals, such as image, video, 3D sound, radar, sonar, are multidimensional, and require the design of multidimensional filter banks.

 With the fast development of communication technology, signal processing systems need more room to store data during the processing, transmission and reception.
 In order to reduce the data to be processed, save storage and lower the complexity, multirate sampling techniques were introduced to achieve these goals.
 Filter banks can be used in various areas, such as image coding, voice coding, radar and so on.

 Many 1D filter issues were well studied and researchers proposed many 1D filter bank design approaches.
 But there are still many multidimensional filter bank design problems that need to be solved.[6]
 Some methods may not well reconstruct the signal; some methods are complex and hard to implement.

-Design of Separable Filter Bank
+Design of separable filter bank

 The simplest approach to design a multi-dimensional filter banks is to cascade 1D filter banks in the form of a tree structure where the decimation matrix is diagonal and data is processed in each dimension separately.
 Such systems are referred to as separable systems.

-Design of Non-separable Multidimensional FilterBanks
+Design of non-separable multidimensional filter banks

 Below are several approaches on the design of multidimensional filter banks.

-2-Channel Multidimensional perfect reconstruction (PR) filter banks
+2-channel multidimensional perfect reconstruction (PR) filter banks

 In real life, we always want to reconstruct the divided signal back to the original one, which makes PR filter banks very important.

 Let H(z) be the transfer function of a filter.
 The size of the filter is defined as the order of corresponding polynomial in every dimension.
 The symmetry or anti-symmetry of a polynomial determines the linear phase property of the corresponding filter and is related to its size.

 Like the 1D case, the aliasing term A(z) and transfer function T(z) for a 2 channel filter bank are: